 The Albert Einstein College of Medicine is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.
 Einstein seeks candidates whose skills, and personal and professional experience, have prepared them to contribute to our commitment to diversity and excellence, and the communities we serve.

 The Albert Einstein College of Medicine invites applications for a full time Instructional Designer to work with our medical school faculty to promote active learning in face-to-face instructional sessions, technology-enhanced blended learning, flipped classroom modalities and other new and emerging techniques, in our new state-of-the-art educational center as well as other educational settings.
 The focus of this position is supporting instructor initiated projects and academic technology initiatives by applying knowledge of Learning Sciences research, expertise with technology, and a background in design methodologies.
 The Instructional Designer, a member of the Office of Medical Education, will report to the Director of Educational Program Development.
-Applications from women and underrepresented minorities are strongly encouraged.

 The successful candidate will: